RP6502-RIA

 } mouse;

 The amount of movement is computed by keeping track of the previous values and subtracting from the current value.
 Vsync timing (60Hz) isn’t always fast enough.
-For perfect mouse input with fast mice, use an ISR at 8ms or faster (125Hz).
+For perfect mouse input, use an ISR at 8ms or faster (125Hz).

 int8_t delta_x = current_x - prev_x;